NogaevPN/mm_json_tes/README.md

 # mm_json_test
-TaskL: create a CLI script which will read JSON based data from a specific endpoint via HTTP.
+Task: create a CLI script which will read JSON based data from a specific endpoint via HTTP.
 The script will contain several sub- commands to filter and output the loaded data.
 The commands should be:

 Find objects by a certain sub-object definition.